USS Exchange: Patrolling the Tennessee and Mississippi Rivers

 Through the summer of 1863, Exchange patrolled the Tennessee River, harassing the enemy by destroying boats and sending landing parties ashore, frequently taking prisoners.
 Early in September, she stood down the Mississippi River to Memphis, Tennessee, and through the remainder of the war, patrolled the Mississippi River and its tributaries, convoying Union Army transports, shelling enemy shore batteries, and bringing her firepower to bear in repelling guerrilla attacks on Union camps.

 Commended by Admiral Porter for gallant conduct in battle

 Exchange joined in the expedition up the Yazoo River in February 1864 to facilitate the march on Meridian, Mississippi, and captured 632 bales of cotton belonging to the Confederate Army.
-On 1 June, during a 45-minute engagement with a masked battery at Columbia, Arkansas, the gunboat was struck 35 times, 8 shot piercing her hull.
+On 1 June, during a 45-minute engagement with a masked battery at Columbia, Arkansas, the gunboat was struck 35 times, with 8 shots piercing her hull.
 One man was killed, and her commanding officer wounded.
 The gallant conduct of her crew in this action won commendation from Rear Admiral David Dixon Porter.

 Post-war service and disposal

-Exchange towed and carried ordnance stores to Jefferson Barracks, Missouri, after the war, until decommissioned at Mound City, Illinois, 6 August 1865.
-She was sold 17 August 1865.
+Exchange towed and carried ordnance stores to Jefferson Barracks, Missouri, after the war, until decommissioned at Mound City, Illinois, on 6 August 1865.
+She was sold on 17 August 1865.